ahmadawais/WPGulp/ReadMe.md

 4. Images: Minifies PNG, JPEG, GIF and SVG images.
 5. Watches files for changes in CSS or JS
 6. Watches files for changes in PHP.
+7. Corrects the line endings.
+8. InjectCSS instead of browser page reload.

 ##Implementations